Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 A topless man looking straight is performing tricep dips using a dip station in the gym with visible muscles in his body.

 While these are calisthenics exercises at the core, lifers can always add weights by attaching a weight belt and plates to increase intensity once they are advanced and strong enough.
-These weighted dips are very effective and are a key component of a 4 day workout split routine.
+Weighted dips are highly effective and play a crucial role in a 4-day workout split regimen.

 How to Perform Triceps Dips: